 John is a recognized authority on federal income tax issues involving tax-exempt organizations and the Anti-Kickback Statute and the Stark Law.
 His guidance is often sought as his clients assess various arrangements with physicians, such as clinical joint ventures, co-management arrangements, integrated delivery systems, business joint ventures, physician recruitment, practice acquisitions, employment arrangements, hospital/physician integration planning and exclusive provider agreements.
 He also advises health care industry clients, including entrepreneurs and investment-backed entities on general corporate law and regulatory health care related issues, such as the corporate practice of medicine and fee splitting laws.
 John partners with clients to arrive at strategic, yet practical, solutions to often cutting-edge issues and high-profile matters.

 John has experience in structuring, negotiating and documenting a variety of complex business transactions, including mergers and acquisitions, joint operating agreements, joint ventures, clinical co-management agreements, academic and clinical affiliations, and contractual relationships among providers and with third-party payors.
 He advises clients in the formation or acquisition of new entities, the restructuring of existing entities and the creation of alliances or other integration initiatives.
-John assists clients in responding to industry changes resulting from the Affordable Care Act, including the development of integrated provider networks, such as accountable care organizations (ACOs) participating in the Medicare Shared Savings Program and NCQA patient-centered medical homes.
+John assists clients in responding to industry changes resulting from the Affordable Care Act, including the development of integrated provider networks, such as Clinically Integrated Networks (CINs), Accountable Care Organizations (ACOs) participating in the Medicare Shared Savings Program and NCQA patient-centered medical homes.

 He also assists clients with developing and implementing corporate compliance plans, HIPAA programs and governance restructuring and planning.
 John speaks nationally and writes frequently on contemporary health care topics.